 This is a condition where the placenta gets detached from the uterus prematurely.
-It may cause heavy bleeding, which can be life-threatening for both mother and baby.
+It may cause heavy bleeding, which can be life-threatening for both the mother and the baby.

 2. Decreased Blood Flow to Placenta

-It is often seen that severe hypertension results in less blood flow to placenta.
+It is often seen that severe hypertension results in less blood flow to the placenta.
 As a result, the baby gets less oxygen and nutrients.
 It can lead to slow or restricted growth of the foetus (intrauterine growth restriction).
-This may even cause premature birth or low birth weight, where the child is born prior to 37 weeks of pregnancy.
-It can also cause other complications such as stillbirth in extreme cases.
+This may even cause premature birth, wherein the child is born prior to 37 weeks of pregnancy, or low birth weight.
+It can also cause other complications, such as stillbirth in extreme cases.

 3. Injury to Organs